vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

                                               \
                                              Container(users)-->V1["user1":bar]
 ```
 If treated as a filepath, "/users/user1" would have two different histories depending on what version of the root was retrieved.
-Clients are encouraged to only create a container at the top-level (at the `Account` object level), and rarely delete them.
+Clients are encouraged to only create a container at the top-level, and rarely delete them.
 Advanced clients will have to handle these data fork issues; no mechanism for detecting forks and reacting to them currently exists.

 #### Container Keys != Filesystem Paths ####
 Containers are nested, but they cannot be used like paths.
 You cannot open "/container1/container2/document"; a "/" character has no special meaning in a Container key.
 This is intentional, [nested containers are complicated](#nested-containers-and-blob-forks), and should generally be avoided.